Defcroftonix/xclipmesync/README.md

 - No tcl/tk required, only Python 3 and xclip
 - All displays are equal, no hardcoded primary display
-- Supports more than two displays
+- Supports as many display architecturally
 - Hash-based loop prevention per display
-- I uses polling which might cause more waste of resource
+- I uses polling which might cause more waste of resource, some delay, and some racing condition.

 ## Multi-user support